 In 2007, my husband Logan and I fell in love with micro-homes and began saving for a tiny house on wheels.
 In 2010, we hired Portland Alternative Dwellings to build and design our tiny house and we moved into the space on October 23, 2011.
-We lived in our tiny house full-time until October 2014.
-During the winter of 2014/2015, we rented a small cottage in town.
-In April 2015, we moved back to the tiny house.
+As of October 2015, we decided to turn our tiny house into a vacation cabin.
+Currently, we’re living in a 400-square-foot apartment.

 Regardless of how my life will change in the future, I will continue to experiment with simplicity.
 I’ve learned that there are many ways to live simply and happily, even without a tiny house on wheels.